boostorg/redis/README.md

 This feature results in considerable simplification of backend code and makes it easier to write failover-safe applications.
-For example, a HTTP server might have a 100 sessions communicating with Redis at the time the connection is lost (or maybe killed by the server admin to force a failover).
-It would be annoying if each individual section were to throw exceptions and handle error.
-With the pattern shown above the only place that has to managed is the run function.
+For example, a Websocket server might have a 10k sessions communicating with Redis at the time the connection is lost (or maybe killed by the server admin to force a failover).
+It would be concerning if each individual section were to throw exceptions and handle error.
+With the pattern shown above the only place that has to manage the error is the run function.

 ### Cancellation